 But the next time you venture into one of these environmentally stimulating yet relaxing structures, remember: green design does not come naturally.
 It’s still new, very new to some, and a painful gestation can only be expected.

 Kroon Hall was featured in our February 2010 issue.

 Richard L. Peck was founding editor-in-chief of Healthcare Design in 2001.
 Prior to that he established design coverage for a national long-term care magazine, Nursing Homes (nowLong-Term Living), which he also edited.
 Its DESIGN series of annuals, starting in 1997, has promoted patient-friendly design and planning of long-term care facilities, and continues to do so.
 Peck, now semi-retired, continues to write for Heathcare Design, Healthcare Building Ideas,Long-Term Living and a senior care blog on the facilities search web site SnapForSeniors.com.
-His email is email@example.com.
+His email is peck.richard11[email protected].